FrameMuse/api-facade/README.md

 - Creating a library that provides the API facade based on generated OpenAPI Schemas
 - Using "monorepository", where both repositories are built together, which allows direct access to backend types via `import`

+### Caveats

-The issues arise when a target resource returns a different data for any reasons.
+When a resource returns a different data for any reasons, the types become irrelevant.

-This particular issue created a "very bad" practice of anotating each property as nullish, which creates excesive type checking in every place of usage.
+This particular issue created a "very bad" practice of _anotating each property as nullish_, which creates excesive type checking in every place of usage.

 Moreover, the schemas may not be complete, they may contain mistakes or be created for a different content type.
+That's why you need to read the next section.

 ## Response Validation

+To make sure that data that a server responded with matches the same

+### Caveats
+_nothing is perfect_

+If server is updated first, while client remains unupdated - the pipe is broken, the user is unhappy.
+If frontend is updated first - the same happens too.
+This can be healed with _anotating each property as nullish_, which leads to you-know-what (read in the previous section).
+Another cure is to define what is tolerable for your app and what is vital, this way is a good balance between strict and lazy validation.

 ### Request Validation